SubModel/docs/Get started/Billing information.md

 - **Business Invoicing**: For large transactions, Submodel.ai supports business invoicing through local and international wire transfers.
 For more details, please [contact us](../contact-us.md).

-If you're having trouble with your card payments, you can contact us at [business@submodel.ai](../contact-us.md) for assistance.
+If you're having trouble with your card payments, you can [contact us](../contact-us.md) for assistance.